-It has been estimated that it will cost $2 trillion to bring U.S. infrastructure into a state of good repair and an additional $2 trillion to meet the challenge of accelerating climate change.
-The municipal debt markets are an avenue for financing the necessary investments to make U.S. infrastructure greener and more resilient.
+It has been estimated that it will cost nearly $6 trillion to bring U.S. infrastructure into a state of good repair by 2029.
+While the need is significant, so are the potential financial, environmental, and community benefits of these investments.
+The municipal debt markets are an avenue for financing the necessary investments to make U.S. infrastructure greener and more resilient to climate change.

 - The Green Bond Principles promote integrity in the green bond market through voluntary process guidelines that recommend transparency, disclosure, and reporting.
 The Green Bond Principles promote harmonized impact reporting and call for the use of quantitative performance measures and additional initiatives to help further establish impact reporting.

-- Former California State Treasurer John Chiang spearheaded a five-city listening tour in collaboration with the Milken Institute that resulted in a call for greater standardization, disclosure, and reporting.
+- The California State Treasurer’s Office spearheaded a five-city listening tour in collaboration with the Milken Institute that resulted in a call for greater standardization, disclosure, and reporting.